Freddie Kitchens

-Charles Frederick Kitchens Jr. (born November 29, 1974) is an American football coach who is the offensive coordinator for the North Carolina Tar Heels.
-Kitchens was previously tight ends coach and run game coordinator, and later the interim head coach for the Tar Heels' 2024 bowl game prior to the hiring of Bill Belichick.
-He has served as the head coach of the Cleveland Browns and an assistant coach for the New York Giants, Arizona Cardinals, and Dallas Cowboys in the National Football League (NFL).
+Charles Frederick Kitchens Jr. (born November 29, 1974) is an American football coach who was most recently the offensive coordinator for the North Carolina Tar Heels.
+He previously served as the tight ends coach and run game coordinator, and later the interim head coach for the Tar Heels' 2024 bowl game prior to the hiring of Bill Belichick.
+Kitchens has served as the head coach of the Cleveland Browns and an assistant coach for the New York Giants, Arizona Cardinals, and Dallas Cowboys in the National Football League (NFL).
 He has also spent stints as an assistant coach with Mississippi State, North Texas, LSU, and Glenville State of the NCAA.
-He was fired in 2019 after his lone season as a head coach when his Browns team ended with a 6–10 record.
+Kitchens was fired in 2019 after his lone season as a head coach when the Browns finished with a 6–10 record.

 Playing career

-Freddie Kitchens was a quarterback for the Alabama Crimson Tide from 1993 to 1997, during which time he threw for 4,668 passing yards and 30 touchdowns.
-In his three seasons as a starter, Alabama won the 1995 Citrus Bowl, and the 1997 Outback Bowl.
+Kitchens was a quarterback for the Alabama Crimson Tide from 1993 to 1997, where he threw for 4,668 yards, 30 touchdowns, and 26 interceptions.
+In his three seasons as a starter, Alabama won the 1995 Citrus Bowl and the 1997 Outback Bowl.

-At the time of his departure, he ranked third in the school's history in career passing attempts, fourth in career passing yards, and fifth in career completions.
+At the time of his departure, Kitchens ranked third in the school's history in career passing attempts, fourth in career passing yards, and fifth in career completions.

-During his time at Alabama, Kitchens was given the nickname Thick by offensive coordinator Bruce Arians.
+During his time at Alabama, Kitchens was given the nickname "Thick" by offensive coordinator Bruce Arians.